 How I Socialize Without Alcohol

-If you are in the beginning of your alcohol free journey, I’ve put together 5 tips that can help you when you venture out to your first social event.
+If you are in the beginning of your alcohol free journey, I’ve put together 5 tips that can help you with your social life when you venture out to your first social event.

 My favorite NA drinks are – flavored club soda, Kombucha (the GTS brand and Brew Doctor are SO yummy, a super fancy lemonade, and I also like NA beer every once in a while.)